Healthy Homes Assessment Kelburn

 • Are there enough drainage and stopping of draughts?

-The repercussions of not having the Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently being in the wrong of the ruling on tenancy services ruling can be extremely costly for property managers and landlords.
-For expert guidance, contact us today to schedule your rental properties house evaluation.
+The repercussions of not having a Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently being on the wrong side of a Tenancy solutions ruling could be significant for landlords and property managers.
+For expert advice get in touch now and schedule your rental property home assessment.

 home assessments for rental properties